adihere/EduBytes/README.md

 Text-to-speech technology converts the script into clear, natural-sounding narration.
 Background music or sound effects may be added to increase appeal.

-Quiz Creation:
-The AI generates three pertinent questions based on the tutorial content.
-Questions are designed to be age-appropriate and reinforce key learning points.

 Final Assembly:
 All components are brought together into a seamless 2-minute audio-visual presentation.